Farming Equipment and Technology Fund 2025 – 6 tips for submitting your claim

 Should you have any issues when sourcing the items under your FETF grant, then it is advisable to contact the RPA as soon as you can.
 Previously, there have been situations where a claimant is unable to secure all or part of their FETF claim items.

-It is advisable to do this as soon as possible rather than waiting until your claim submission.
-Acting now will allow the RPA sufficient time to address these challenges well in advance of the claim processing which will only increase in scale as we approach the deadline.
+It is important to do this as soon as possible rather than waiting until your claim submission.
+Acting now will allow the RPA sufficient time to assess these challenges.

-The revised total score must still be more than the minimum threshold.
+• The revised total score must still be more than the minimum threshold for successful applications.

 The RPA cannot consider requests to add additional items.
 If you want to change an item in your grant funding agreement before you submit your claim, for example to a similar item or higher specification, you must contact the RPA.